postgres/postgres/documentation/docs/setup.md

     CREATE EXTENSION pg_tde;
     ```

     By default, the `pg_tde` extension is created for the currently used database.
-To encrypt the data in other databases, you must explicitly run the `CREATE EXTENSION` command against them.
+To enable data encryption in other databases, you must explicitly run the `CREATE EXTENSION` command against them.

     !!! tip